Sharad24/trackml/docs/readme.md

-## Overview
+## Implementation and Optimisation in ACTS of algorithms exposed in TrackML challenge

 Hi, My name is Sharad Chitlangia and this page describes the details of my Google Summer of Code 2019 with CERN-HSF.
+My work is currently being merged in the main framework repository ([merge request](https://gitlab.cern.ch/acts/acts-framework/merge_requests/152)): .
+The complete code can be found on github [here](https://github.com/Sharad24/acts-framework), where I primarily worked on the Reconstruction directory inside Algorithms.

 I worked on porting three Particle Track Reconstruction algorithms into acts-framework and exploring few other tasks.
 ACTS stands for A Common Tracking Software aims to provide a set of tools for the ATLAS experiment encapsulating track reconstruction software into a generic, framework- and experiment-independent software package.
 The three Track Reconstruction algorithms were exposed in the recent competitions on trackml hosted on Kaggle and Codalab.
 They are described in a bit more detail below.